evias/evias.github.io/_posts/2140-01-01-Sponsor_us.md

 All sponsors from the $5/month level and up will get access to monthly exclusive content, which you can digitally download and view as I post.
 At least once per month, you will receive one of the following:

-- A draft chapter of one of our forthcoming distributed ledger case articles;
+- A draft chapter of one of our forthcoming blockchain use cases; or
-- A draft chapter of one of our forthcoming printed articles;
+- A draft chapter of one of our forthcoming printed articles; or
-- A draft version of a new research document, or a trunked research I'm actively revising;x
+- A draft version of a new research document, or a trunked research I'm actively revising; or
 - One or more draft chapter(s) of one of our forthcoming open standards; or
 - A draft implementation or showcase of one of our forthcoming blockchain integrations.